 Citing sources & writing literature reviews

-Use MLA or APA style for your projects.
+Use APA style for your projects.

 Check out these sites for tips on citing sources:

 Check out these samples and tips for writing literature reviews:

 - Sample literature review (in APA format)

 - Overview of writing a literature review (find more details here)

 To organize your research and produce a bibliography and in-text citations, create a free account in RefWorks.